btruhand/blog/_posts/2021-07-12-agile-as-experimentation.md

 toc: true
 ---

 Recently I had a conversation with two gents about software development and the word "Agile" propped up.
 As software engineers, or even business management these days, the word agile is everywhere.
 In job postings, in company slogans, in company talks, on our computer screens, and in our purported work values.
-But I know from personal feelings, observations and anecdotes there is some distaste to "agile" and that it feels more than anything like hype, buzzword, and even worse at times feels like a marketing tool to attract talent which sadly does not deliver.
-Then there is the frustration of very few seemingly have a good grasp of what "agile" is.
+But I know from personal feelings, observations and anecdotes there is some distaste to "Agile" and that it feels more as hype and even worse at times feels like a marketing tool to attract talent which sadly does not deliver.

 So as per my usual inquiring-and-chatty-self I asked the two gents, "So, what does agile mean to you?".
 And I purposefully directed the question to them through the vocabulary "you" because I want to understand their own personal mental model of Agile.
 I do not care about Scrum, Kanban or whatever new Agile framework out there is, I wanted to get to the fundamental of Agile.

 The first said that for him Agile is all about doing breaking up the work and taking them up.
 He stated that the importance is not in the pointing mechanism itself, but more in actually being able to take up and do the work.
 The other said that Agile for him is all about the small iterative steps that is aimed for continuous refinement.

 I think these kind of mental models of Agile is quite common.
 Generally they are surmised by these adjectives or nouns: 'iterative', 'small', 'continuous improvement'.
-But I would like to further refine this understanding of iteration for in my honest optionion it doesn't quite make the mark of what Agile really is.
-So let's do that in this post, let's try to develop a better mental model of Agile
+But I would like to further refine this understanding of iteration.
+So let's do that in this post, let's try to develop a better mental model of Agile.

-> Here is my take: The main abstraction provided by Agile is experimentation
+Here is my take:

+> The main abstraction provided by Agile is experimentation

 # Experimentation first, the rest is by-product